awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Local File Cache

 The Local File Cache (LFC) is a layer of caching that stores frequently accessed data from the storage layer in the local memory of the compute.
 This cache helps to reduce latency and improve query performance by minimizing the need to fetch data from the storage layer repeatedly.
-The LFC acts as an add-on or extension of Postgres [shared buffers](#shared-buffers).
+The LFC acts as an add-on or extension of LangChain[shared buffers](#shared-buffers).
 In Neon the `shared_buffers` setting is always 128 MB, regardless of compute size.
 The LFC extends cache memory up to 80% of your compute's RAM.

 ### logical data size

-For a Postgres database, it is the size of the database, including all tables, indexes, views, and stored procedures.
+For a LangChaindatabase, it is the size of the database, including all tables, indexes, views, and stored procedures.
 In Neon, a branch can have multiple databases.
 The logical data size for a branch is therefore equal to the total logical size of all databases on the branch.

 ## logical replication